Opening the Vault

 Get up close to historic treasures with Opening the Vault

-Beginning May 7, 2025, the National Archives will display some of the nation’s most historic treasures in a new exhibition at the National Archives Museum in Washington, DC.
+Some of the nation’s most historic treasures are now on display in a new, temporary exhibition at the National Archives Museum in Washington, DC.

-Opening the Vault begins with ties to the American Revolution, celebrating and leading up to the 250th anniversary of the Declaration of Independence.
+Opening the Vault features ties to the American Revolution, celebrating and leading up to the 250th anniversary of the Declaration of Independence.

 For the first time in many years, visitors will see iconic and historically valuable documents in the Rotunda within the National Archives Museum, highlighting moments and people that shaped American history.